What Is a Kanban Board?

-Now that you have learned how Kanban Boards can help improve workflow and increase productivity in a business environment, why not use them in other areas of your life as well?
-Kanban can be used in any type of situation that involves tracking work items and moving them to completion.
-In his book, Personal Kanban: Mapping Work | Navigating Life, that he co-authored with Tonianne DeMaria Barry, Jim Benson stresses the importance of value over production — that is, how to use Personal Kanban to make your life better, as opposed to just getting more done.
+Now that you have learned how Kanban boards can help improve workflow and increase productivity in a business environment, why not use them in other areas of your life as well?
+Kanban can help in any situation that involves tracking work items and moving them to completion.
+In the book that he co-authored with Tonianne DeMaria Barry, Personal Kanban: Mapping Work | Navigating Life, Jim Benson stresses the importance of value over production — that is, how to use Personal Kanban to make your life better, as opposed to simply getting more done.

 Personal Kanban boards can be as simple as a chalkboard, as slick as a mobile app, or as decorative as frames covered in fabric and cord.
-Because personal Kanban boards are used in less structured, more fluid environments, you can adapt them in whatever way works best for you.
+Because Personal Kanban boards are used in less structured, more fluid environments, you can adapt them in whatever way works best for you.
 Whatever style you use for your board, keep it simple and make it visual.
-Allow your personal Kanban board to pave the way toward increased productivity and reduced stress in your daily life.
+Allow your Personal Kanban board to pave the way toward greater productivity and less stress in your daily life.

-Tips for Choosing the Right Kanban Board Software for Your Team
+Seven Tips for Choosing the Right Kanban Board Software for Your Team

 Here are seven tips for choosing a software tool that is customizable and meets the needs of your business or organization.

 - Ease of Use: A good Kanban board software tool should be easy to set up and intuitive to learn, with a clear correlation between card data and spreadsheet columns.
-Team members need to intuitively understand how to to implement features such as email sharing, color coding, and symbology.
+Team members need to intuitively understand how to implement features such as email sharing, color coding, and symbology.

 - Drag and Drop/WIP Limits: Team members should be able to easily drag and drop cards between columns to reflect current work status and stay within WIP limits.
-Too many tasks in the WIP column can put workflow at risk; therefore, team members need to be able to drag and drop one or more cards back to the To-Do column.
+Too many tasks in the WIP column can put workflow at risk; therefore, team members need to be able to drag and drop one or more cards back to the To Do column.
 In addition, a tool that lets you toggle your card display between different sets of data, such as status or owner, will give you a higher degree of flexibility in viewing and tracking workflow.

 - Metrics Reporting and Display: Your tool should include a Reports feature that allows you to compile, filter, and share information gleaned from spreadsheets and virtual cards.
-A tool that can also chart and display high-resolution, color-coded graphics such as Gantt charts, would be a valuable asset to your team.
+A tool that can also chart and display high-resolution, color-coded graphics such as Gantt charts would be a valuable asset to your team.